Open

 With the interest of research communities in mind and to facilitate cooperation with industry, access to data should take data protection obligations and ethical and regulatory requirements into account.

-As science becomes more and more data-intensive, across more and more disciplines, Switzerland’s scientific competitiveness hinges on providing researchers with access to world-class digital infrastructures that support ORD.
+As science becomes more and more data-intensive, across more and more disciplines, Switzerland’s scientific competitiveness hinges on providing researchers with access to world-class digital infrastructure that support ORD.

 Research spans diverse fields and communities, each with unique cultures and contexts.
 Researchers must have the flexibility to adapt ORD practices to fit their academic community— there’s no one-size-fits-all approach.

 Switzerland is no island.
-We must ensure the interoperability of existing and emerging infrastructures and organisations, such as the European Open Science Cloud (EOSC), and compliance with relevant legal frameworks at the national and international levels.
+We must ensure the interoperability of existing and emerging infrastructure and organizations, such as the European Open Science Cloud (EOSC), and compliance with relevant legal frameworks at the national and international levels.

-ORD services and infrastructures of national relevance must be sustainable across financial, scientific, social, and ecological aspects.
+ORD services and infrastructure of national relevance must be sustainable across financial, scientific, social, and ecological aspects.

 Yesterday,